-The building is open Monday through Friday 8:00 a.m. to 11:00 p.m., and is closed on weekends.
-The main entrance to the building is located on Parke Avenue.
+The building is open Monday - Friday 8:00 a.m. - 11:00 p.m. and is closed on weekends.
+The main entrance to the building is located on Fox Acres Road.
+This campus is designated as a commuter campus.

 JEROME CENTER